 - Low – While there was a ton of sheen with this ink.
 I didn’t see much shading.

-- Wet – The ink went down pretty wet and took a while to dry.
+- Wet – The ink went down pretty wet and took a while for it to dry.

 Packaging and Aesthetics: